-The AMFIE Risk Management Policy laid down by the Board of Directors on 19 May 2015 defines the risk exposures and limits of the Association.
+The AMFIE Risk Management Policy laid down by the Board of Directors and most recently reviewed on 30 April 2019 defines the risk exposures and limits of the Association.
 Both financial and reputational risk levels have been defined in this document.
 There is no estimate of the financial impact of each reputational risk level, neither of the required effort to re-establish confidence should a reputational risk event materialise.